matthewrodin/PowerBIPremium-IncrementalRefresh/README.md

 </br>

 ### What technologies are used?
-* **Azure SQL Data Warehouse** (To store structured data)
+* **Azure Synapse Analytics** - Formerly Azure SQL Data Warehouse (To store structured data)

-    * A data warehouse is designed to take data from multiple systems, prepare the data for a specific reporting purpose and house and structure the data, ready for querying
+    * A limitless analytics service that brings together enterprise data warehousing and Big Data analytics

+    * Provides the freedom to query data on one's terms, using either severless on-demand or provisioned resources - at scale

-    * Designed for business intelligence and analytics
+    * Unified experiece to ingest, prepare, manage and serve data for immediate business intelligence and machine learning needs

-    * Data is first prepared and then stored in relation tables.
-This reduces storage costs, and improves query performance

-    **Note:** Azure SQL Data Warehouse will soon be replaced by [Azure Synapse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is)
 </br>

 * **Azure Blob Storage** (To store raw data files)
     * Azure Blob storage is Microsoft's object storage solution for the cloud.